Tiggilyboo/wercker-ftp-scoped-deploy/README.md

 * `password` (required) Password to connect to FTP server
 * `remote-file` (optional, default is a *remote.txt*) It is a list of md5sum and filename (one filename in one row).
 It is should be kept synchronized with files.
 If it loses synchronization, simple remove all files from destination and they will be uploaded again and *remote.txt* regenerated.
 * `timeout` (optional, default is 20) Since uploading large number of files may take a long time you can define TIMEOUT when to stop before wercker stops the script.
-* `include` (optional, default is ".")
-Will change directory from the pwd, and only updload from the include directory.

 # Example